scatterbrain/rewrite/README.md

 #Writing is reactive rewriting

-Very basic isomoporphic React/Flux markdown editor with Node/Git backend.
+Very basic isomorphic React/Flux markdown editor with Node/Git backend.
 Uses GitDo (https://github.com/scatterbrain/gitdo) as the document backend.

 Doesn't have support for more than one document or anything crazy like that.